metadatacenter/cedar-manual/docs/_cedar_templates/c1_description_of_a_template.md

 ---
 ## **CEDAR's Metadata Template**

-In CEDAR, forms are created as what we call metadata templates, or just 'templates'.
+In CEDAR, forms are created as what we call Metadata Templates, or just 'templates'.
-The templates contain individual questions—what we call fields—and collections of those fields called 'elements'.
+The templates contain individual questions—what we call Metadata Fields, or 'fields'—and collections of those fields called Metadata Elements ('elements').
-Elements can be included in other elements, so these are used to organize your template.

-In this chapter we provide a basic information about CEDAR templates, including what they contain and how they are organized.
+In this chapter we provide a basic information about CEDAR Metadata Templates, including what they contain and how they are organized.